tcs211/AI_EEEG_REPORT/readme.md

     --out ./reports \
     --ai \
     --lang "japanese"
+    --llm "claude-3-5-sonnet-20240620"
 ```

 ### Note on Language Support

 The `--lang` parameter accepts languages supported by the configured LLM models.
 Language availability and quality may vary depending on the specific LLM model being used.
 Please refer to the documentation of your configured LLM providers (Google Gemini, Anthropic Claude, OpenAI) for detailed language support information.
+The '--llm' parameter specifies the LLM model to be used for report generation.
+The default model is "gemini-1.5-pro".
+Latest models can be found on the respective LLM provider websites.

 ## Code Attribution